StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 ## Accessing StackState

 The StackState Helm chart has support for creating an Ingress resource to make StackState accessible outside of the cluster.
 Follow [these instructions](setup/install-stackstate/kubernetes_openshift/ingress) to set that up when you have an ingress controller in the cluster.
-Make that the resulting URL uses TLS with a valid, not self-signed, TLS certificate is used.
+Make sure that the resulting URL uses TLS with a valid, not self-signed, certificate.

 If you prefer to use a load balancer instead of ingress, expose the `prime-observe-stackstate-k8s-router` service.
-The URL for the loadbalancer needs to use a valid, not self-signed, TLS certificate
+The URL for the loadbalancer needs to use a valid, not self-signed, TLS certificate.

 ## Installing UI extensions